lapc506/jflow/README.md

 * clicking an activated shape.

 To capture such events, `JFlowPanel` offers a standard Observer pattern.
-Implement `be.pwnt.jflow.ShapeListener` in a new class, instantiate the class and register the instance with the panel using the `addListener` method.
-This procedure is also used in the `be.pwnt.jflow.demo` package.
+Implement `jflow.ShapeListener` in a new class, instantiate the class and register the instance with the panel using the `addListener` method.
+This procedure is also used in the `jflow.demo` package.

 Author
 ------